OFFICIAL MOGA 2017 COMPETITION RULES

 This competition is for those that brings the excitement of finding a Geocache to all.

 This is a cache creation competition designed to allow these builders to show off and impress all geocachers.
 We have decided to have a fan and secret cacher judge Geocache building competition.

 We are limiting this to the first 15 pre-registered participants to present their best geocache.
-Pre-registration will close on April 14th or when all 15 slots are filled; any one wishing to participate after all slots are filled will be placed on a waiting list.
-All geocaches of registered participants must be turned in no later then 8 pm Friday night (April 21).
+Pre-registration will close on April 14th or when all 15 slots are filled; anyone wishing to participate after all slots are filled will be placed on a waiting list.
+All geocaches of registered participants must be turned in no later than 8 pm Friday night (April 21).
 Competitors will have the option to leave their cache at the site and listed as a permanent cache or returned to them Saturday night at the end of closing ceremonies.
 The cost per entry is $5 to be entered into the competition.
-All costs of build will be on the competitor.
+All costs of the build will be on the competitor.
 The top 3 vote-getters will be awarded a medal.

 For the individual competition, in each, male and female division, special GOLD, SILVER, and BRONZE geocoins will be awarded to the first, second, and third place competitor in each age bracket.

-For the team competitions (2-person and 4-person), special GOLD, SILVER, and BRONZE geocoins will be awarded to each competitor in the first, second, and third place teams of each age bracket.
+For the team competitions (2-person and 4-person), special GOLD, SILVER, and BRONZE geocoins will be awarded to each competitor in the first, second, and third place teams in each age bracket.
 The Minnesota Cup will be awarded as well to the 4-person team that has the overall best score, regardless of age bracket.

 For the Handicap competition, special GOLD, SILVER, and BRONZE geocoins will be awarded to each competitor in the first, second and third place.
 If there is a tie, multiple awards will be awarded.